eislab-cps/m7011e/labs/README.md

-# Lab Assignment: Design and Implement Your Own Dynamic Web System
+# Lab Assignment:
+## Design and Implement Your Own Dynamic Web System

 ## Overview
-This is the main lab assignment for the **Design of Dynamic Web Systems (M7011E)** course.
-You will design and implement a complete dynamic web system that demonstrates modern full-stack development principles, cloud-native deployment, and production-ready practices.
+This document coverts the lab assignment for the **Design of Dynamic Web Systems (M7011E)** course, where you will design and implement a complete dynamic web system, and also demonstrates modern full-stack development principles, cloud-native deployment, and production-ready practices.

 ## Prerequisites
 Based on your completed courses, you should have: